lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
-We can use the MuMIn package for model selection.
-To start, we need to add all the variables to the model that we think might contribute or confound the association between the outcome and the exposure.
-We need to set na dot action to na dot fail, as it is required for the MuMIn function.
+The package MuMIn has model selection functions.
+First, we need to include all variables we think may bias the model estimate and to set na dot action to na dot fail, as required by MuMIn.

-Then we give the full model to the dredge function from MuMIn.
-Dredge is useful as it runs models of all possible combinations of variables that is included in the original full model.
-Dredge requires the model object and which model ranking method to use to determine which is the best model, in this case using AIC.
-You can also specify that you only want models compared that at least have the cholesterol variable by using the subset argument.
+Then we give the model to the dredge function, which runs models with all possible variable combinations.
+Dredge requires the model and the ranking method to determine the best model.
+We'll use AIC.
+We'll also specify to only compare models with at least the cholesterol variable with the subset argument.

-Be careful when running dredge.
-Since it compares many models, the computation time can be very long if you include too many variables or use complex model techniques.
+Be careful though, as computation times can become very long.

 ---